ehharding/Angular-Laws/.github/README.md

 ### IDE And Project Setup
 First, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/) (which comes with [npm](https://npmjs.com)) installed on your computer.
 You must download an Active LTS or Maintenance LTS release of Node.js.
-You can find out which versions these are by visiting the Node.js[release site](https://nodejs.org/en/about/releases/).
+You can find out which versions these are by visiting the Node.js [release site](https://nodejs.org/en/about/releases/).
 After you have installed Node.js, enter the following from your command line of choice:

 ```bash